Gorgeous (Taylor Swift song)

-"Gorgeous" is a song by American singer-songwriter Taylor Swift from her sixth studio album, Reputation (2017).
-The song was released as a promotional single from the album on October 20, 2017.
-Written by Swift and its producers, Max Martin and Shellback, "Gorgeous" is an electropop song featuring an ebullient loop driven by minimal hip hop-inspired drum beats and synthesizers.
-Its tongue-in-cheek lyrics describe Swift's feelings for a newfound love interest.
+"Gorgeous" is a song by the American singer-songwriter Taylor Swift from her sixth studio album, Reputation (2017).
+She wrote the song with its producers, Max Martin and Shellback.
+A bubblegum, electropop, and synth-pop song, "Gorgeous" features a loop instrumented by minimal hip-hop drum machine beats, synthesizers, occasional acoustic guitars, and a triangle ding before the refrain.
+Inspired by Swift's relationship with the English actor Joe Alwyn, the lyrics are flirtatious confessions to a newfound romantic interest: the narrator jokingly tells this man that his striking beauty makes her miserable and yearning for more.

-Upon its release, some critics complimented "Gorgeous" for its straightforward lyrics and production, while a few others felt its lyrics were sub-par for Swift's abilities as a songwriter.
-The song reached the top 20 in charts in Australia, Canada, Hungary, Ireland, Lebanon, Malaysia, New Zealand, and Slovakia; it peaked at number 13 on the US Billboard Hot 100 chart and at number 15 on the UK Singles Chart.
-"Gorgeous" has received certifications in Australia, the U.K., and the U.S.
+Big Machine Records released "Gorgeous" for download on October 20, 2017.
+Critical reception of the song was mixed: some reviews complimented its simple lyrics and production, but some others deemed the songwriting subpar for Swift's abilities.
+The track reached the top 20 on charts and received certifications in Australia, the United Kingdom, and the United States.
+Swift included "Gorgeous" in the set list of her 2018 Reputation Stadium Tour, and she performed it twice on the Eras Tour in 2023 and 2024.

 Production and release

 Taylor Swift wrote "Gorgeous" with Swedish producers Max Martin and Shellback for her sixth studio album, Reputation.
 The song was also produced by Martin and Shellback.
 It was engineered at MXM Studios in Los Angeles and Stockholm, Sweden.
 The track was mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia; and mastered by Randy Merrill at Sterling Sound Studios in New York.
 On October 19, 2017, Swift gave a preview of the song in an Instagram post which featured a baby voice saying the word "gorgeous" over an electropop production.
 The baby's voice featured on the song is that of James Reynolds, a daughter of actors Blake Lively and Ryan Reynolds.
 Swift decided to feature the baby's voice after she played an acoustic guitar demo to Lively and Reynolds and then their daughter kept saying the word "gorgeous".
 On October 20, "Gorgeous" was released for digital download as a promotional single.
 It was the third song issued preceding the release of Reputation, following the singles "Look What You Made Me Do" and "...Ready for It?".

-Swift performed "Gorgeous" as part of her set list for the B96 Chicago and Pepsi Jingle Bash 2017 on December 7, 2017 in Chicago.
+Swift performed "Gorgeous" as part of her set list for the B96 Chicago and Pepsi Jingle Bash 2017 on December 7, 2017, in Chicago.
 Swift also sang the song during the Jingle Bell Ball 2017 in London and at BBC Radio 1's Big Weekend in Swansea.
 The song was included in the set-list for her Reputation Stadium Tour (2018).
+Swift also performed "Gorgeous" as a surprise song on the Eras Tour on April 29, 2023, in Atlanta.
+She sang the track again as a mashup with her song "I Think He Knows" (2019) on May 17, 2024, in the tour's stop at Stockholm.